tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * [Slides]()

-Now that students have been taught how to assess and identify risk and investment performance, they are now prepared to learn how to adjust trade patterns to adjust for risk-reward.
+Communicate to students that their skill in identifying risk and assessing investment performance has prepared them to learn how to adjust for risk in order to maximize reward.

 Open the slideshow and begin the overview of sharpe ratios and how they are calculated.
 Cover the following points: